bitwisecook/TXVoiceSwift/README.md

-# TaranisVoiceSwift
+# TXVoiceSwift
-A MacOS app for creating `.wav` files compatible with Taranis FrSky controllers using the Mac voices.
+A MacOS app for creating `.wav` files compatible with Taranis FrSky and EdgeTX/OpenTX controllers using the Mac speech synthesis voices.

 ## Compatibility
 MacOS 14.6+